juseg/alps/articles/erosion/response-referee2.md

 The above limitations were made explicit with the following added sentences in the methods subsection on the "erosion law":

-    Instead , we we assume that eroded material is instantly transported out of the system, thus neglegting its role in shielding the bedrock from glacier erosion in zones of temporary storage (Preusser et al., 2010).
+    Instead, we assume that eroded material is instantly transported out of the system, thus neglecting its role in shielding the bedrock from glacier erosion in zones of temporary storage (Preusser et al., 2010).
 Neither do we account for differences in erosion effectiveness on different lithologies or erosion from subglacial and interglacial hydrologic